riquewill1977/configure-ad/README.md

 <h2>Ensure Connectivity between the client and Domain Controller</h2>

-5. Login to Client-1 with Remote Desktop and ping DC-1’s private IP address with ping -t [ip address] (perpetual ping)
+5. Log in to Client-1 with Remote Desktop and ping DC-1’s private IP address with ping -t [ip address] (perpetual ping)

    ![image](https://github.com/riquewill1977/configure-ad/assets/139101776/3ac06ad9-9ab8-4acf-adb9-ba4622b29d06)

-6. Login to the Domain Controller and enable ICMPv4 in on the local windows Firewall.
+6. Login to the Domain Controller and enable ICMPv4 on the local windows Firewall.

    Type wf.msc in the task bar for DC-1.
 This will bring up Windows Defender Firewall.
 Select Inbound Rules, then sort by protocol and look for ICMPv4.
 Enable both "Core Networking Diagnostics.